MoralisWeb3/web3-unity-sdk-sample-game-scw/README.md

 > Explore the world map to buy and sell virtual properties

-This is a sample game to demonstrate the [Moralis](https://moralis.io/) Web3 Unity SDK.
+This is a sample game to demonstrate the

+The "Sim City Web3" Sample Game demonstrates the [Moralis](https://moralis.io/) Web3 Unity SDK, geo mapping, and NFTs.

 **Getting Started**
 1. Download this repo (*.zip or *.git)